The insurance crisis in the construction sector continued to deepen in early 2021 and also spread to other sectors including accountancy and legal.

 What causes a 'hard' insurance market?

-The insurance market has been highly competitive or 'soft' for the last 15 years.
+The insurance market has been highly competitive or 'soft' for most of the last 15 years.
 Over this long period, market rates dropped below profitable levels as insurers aggressively competed against each other for their market share, driving premiums down.

 Against this reduction, the total volume of claims being notified continued to grow in size and numbers, eventually becoming unsustainable to the point that a significant market adjustment was necessary - a 'hard' market!